MaartenBaert/ssr/README.md

     sudo ln -s libXfixes.so.3 libXfixes.so
     sudo ldconfig

 I don't know whether this is the right way to do it, but it works for me.
+If you are using a proprietary driver, the location of libGL will be different.
+In that case, use 'libGL.so' instead of 'mesa/libGL.so'.

 Compiling and installing
 ------------------------